Terawatt-Industries/x-ends-tw8mmls/README.md

 Building A Single Part
 ----------------------
-To build the SCAD source files for the first time you must edit unix.settings.properties (or the windows analog).
+To build the SCAD source files for the first time you must edit unix.settings.properties (or windows.settings.properties).
 Set the path to the executable for openscad, for example (on OS X): exec.path.oscad=/Applications/OpenSCAD.app/Contents/MacOS/OpenSCAD

 Once you have unix.settings.properties properly setup run the following from a Unix or Windows command line to compile the SCAD source files: